Intel to acquire ethernet fabric provider Barefoot Networks

 These demonstrations highlighted the benefits of deploying Barefoot Tofino-powered Cisco Nexus switches along with Barefoot Deep Insight for high-performance P4-programmable switching and routing with real-time network monitoring and visibility.

-“The rise of new applications in modern data centre networks brings requirements for granular visibility, performance monitoring and control for the east-to-west traffic and flows generated by distributed workloads.
+“The rise of new applications in modern data center networks brings requirements for granular visibility, performance monitoring and control for the east-to-west traffic and flows generated by distributed workloads.
 Barefoot has leveraged Slack, a cloud-based collaboration tool, to provide real-time updates and alarms to help operators detect and remedy problems in their networks in a timely fashion,” Barefoot Networks states.

 Intel’s acquisition of Barefoot Networks is expected to close in the third quarter of 2019.